scriptituk/ttf2pscid2/README.md

 So to pass in " use the \042 octal escape sequence.
 This is always necessary for JSON options.

-The PHP utilies file utils.php shows how to do it in PHP.
+The PHP utilities file utils.php shows how to do it in PHP.

 ### Examples: